mlubkin/json_kvs/readme.md

-json_kvs is dependency free library for key/value storage, based on json file json_kvs can receive optional 'scope' parameter, what allows to use same file in multiple scripts simultaneously
+json_kvs is dependency free library for key/value storage, based on json file\n json_kvs can receive optional 'scope' parameter, what allows to use same file in multiple scripts simultaneously

 ## Installation